 In drafting FOIA requests, it is advisable to consider the regulations of the specific agency from which you are requesting information.
 Agency-specific regulations typically include a list of the fees an agency charges to process FOIA requests and a description of the required request format.
 In addition to reviewing the specific agency's regulations, you may want to consult guidance materials issued by the Department of Justice's Office of Information and Privacy, which advises other agencies on FOIA issues.

-According to its own web site, the Department of Justice's (DOJ) website, the mission of the Office of Information and Privacy (OIP) "is responsible for encouraging agency compliance with the Freedom of Information Act (FOIA).
+According to its own web site, the mission of the Department of Justice's (DOJ) website, the mission of the Office of Information and Privacy (OIP) "is to encourage and oversee agency compliance with the Freedom of Information Act (FOIA).
 OIP is responsible for developing government-wide policy guidance on all aspects of FOIA administration.
 OIP also provides legal counsel and training to agency personnel."
 The OIP publishes extensive FOIA guidance materials on its web site that are applicable to all federal agencies.
-These materials include:

 Procedures for obtaining records from the Department of Justice itself can be found in 28 C.F.R.
 Part 16.